 Sage Aronson (editorial/advisor)

 Sage Aronson (Barnard ’24) studied Information Science and Psychology.
-She is the current lab manager for the Visual Cognition Lab and will be starting her Ph.D. in Industrial-Organizational Psychology in Fall 2025.
+She was the lab manager for the Visual Cognition Lab from 2024-2025 and is now in a Ph.D. program in Industrial-Organizational Psychology.
 Sage intends to study group dynamics, emotions, and personnel selection.
-In her role as lab manager at VCL, she conducts research with undergraduate assistants, oversees data collection and analysis, and assists with grant management.
+In her role as lab manager at VCL, she conducted research with undergraduate assistants, oversaw data collection and analysis, and assisted with grant management.

 Hooriya Aamir (Research Assistant)